Do you open every email you receive, even from senders you don't know?

 You get an email that looks like a message from your company’s IT department.
 The version that hit BBB inboxes has the subject line “[name]@[company.com] update required” and appears to come from email@example.com.
 According to the message, your email has reached the storage limit, and “you will be blocked from sending and receiving messages.”
 The message instructs you to click a link to validate your account and add storage.
 In a clever move, the scammers even made the link look like your email address.
 But in the version BBB received, the link really points to a website with an overseas domain name.

-Clicking the link takes you to a login form that asks you to enter your email address and password.
+Clicking the link takes you to a log in form that asks you to enter your email address and password.
 If you do so, you receive a message confirming that the extra storage was added and the problem is fixed.
 But don’t believe it!
 The form is a fraud.
-It’s really a way to steal your email password, which opens you up to identity theft.
+It’s really a way to steal your email password, which opens you up to identify theft.

 How to Spot a Phishing Scam: